-Comprehensive List of Schools for an Online Medical Billing & Coding Degree (48)
+Comprehensive List of Accredited Online Schools - Medical Billing & Coding Degrees (44)

-Overview of Available Online Medical Billing & Coding Schools
+Online Medical Billing & Coding Degree Overview & Career Information

 Certificates take about one year to complete and include courses in popular coding systems, medical software, medical terminology, and insurance and reimbursement.
 Students learn how to translate medical diagnoses into codes that can be used for medical payments.
 The associate degree takes two years to complete and includes the courses required during the certificate program, as well as general education and healthcare courses.
 Graduates of these programs can become medical coders and health information technicians.